Stringer/Anadolu Agency via Getty Images

 To build support, it is crucial for ECOWAS to make its Supplementary Act on sanctions clearer and more predictable.
 Well-defined procedures on the use of force are also needed, along with strategies for carrying out military action while maintaining its strategic and financial autonomy.

-More broadly, ECOWAS heads of state should restart efforts to revise the Supplementary Protocol on Democracy and Good Governance.
-These were initiated in 2015 after the overthrow of Burkina Faso’s Blaise Compaoré and again in 2021 after the succession of recent coups began.
+More broadly, ECOWAS heads of state should accelerate the revision of the Supplementary Protocol on Democracy and Good Governance.
+Previous efforts to revise the protocol failed.
+These efforts were in 2015 after the overthrow of Burkina Faso’s Blaise Compaoré and again in 2021 after the succession of recent coups began.
 Member states proposed ways to strengthen democracy and governance, including giving ECOWAS additional means to act against the manipulation of constitutions, and establishing a standard on term limits for presidents.

 ECOWAS is widely perceived as more concerned with the interests of leaders than the region’s people

 The political stakes of ECOWAS reform are high.
-The commitment of Mali, Burkina Faso and Niger to the goal of promoting and protecting democratic governance is crucial.
-But these are the very states whose positions have undermined ECOWAS.
+It is crucial that the regional body secure the commitment of Mali, Burkina Faso and Niger – the three states whose positions contributed to weakening ECOWAS' goal of promoting and protecting standards of democratic governance in the region.

 Ahead of its 50th anniversary in 2025, ECOWAS remains a key player in regional integration and security cooperation.
 Becoming more efficient and reforming its ability to manage coups will improve the organisation’s image in the eyes of West African citizens.
 Above all, it will help to stabilise a region facing major political and security problems.